linkeddatacenter/autocomplete/README.md

 And, of course, PHP and JQuery community.

 ## License
-This project is licensed under the MIT licens, see here for the full license in LICENSE file.
+This project is licensed under the MIT license, in LICENSE file.
-Find details and licenses of embedded software in the Vendor directory that will be created doring deploy process.